 Take a big breath and repeat.

 There you have it.
-You just learned how to do your first squat.
+You just learned how to do your first low bar squat.
 And you’re well on your way to building some serious size and strength.

-It took me many attempts to learn to squat and with much research and trial and error I figured it out.
-Once you get the proper form, squatting is very rewarding and fun.
+It took me many attempts to learn how to low bar squat correctly.
+There is a lot of misleading information out there, so I had to do a lot of research and trial and error to figure it out.
+Hopefully this article will shortcut the process for you.
+Once you get the proper form, squatting is extremely rewarding and fun.